awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetContentModeration.md

 # GetContentModeration<a name="API_GetContentModeration"></a>

-Gets the content moderation analysis results for a Amazon Rekognition Video analysis started by [StartContentModeration](API_StartContentModeration.md)\.
+Gets the unsafe content analysis results for a Amazon Rekognition Video analysis started by [StartContentModeration](API_StartContentModeration.md)\.

-Content moderation analysis of a video is an asynchronous operation\.
+Unsafe content analysis of a video is an asynchronous operation\.
 You start analysis by calling [StartContentModeration](API_StartContentModeration.md) which returns a job identifier \(`JobId`\)\.
 When analysis finishes, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartContentModeration`\.
-To get the results of the content moderation analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
+To get the results of the unsafe content analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call `GetContentModeration` and pass the job identifier \(`JobId`\) from the initial call to `StartContentModeration`\.

 For more information, see [Working with Stored Videos](video.md)\.

- `GetContentModeration` returns detected content moderation labels, and the time they are detected, in an array, `ModerationLabels`, of [ContentModerationDetection](API_ContentModerationDetection.md) objects\.
+ `GetContentModeration` returns detected unsafe content labels, and the time they are detected, in an array, `ModerationLabels`, of [ContentModerationDetection](API_ContentModerationDetection.md) objects\.

 By default, the moderated labels are returned sorted by time, in milliseconds from the start of the video\.
 You can also sort them by moderated label by specifying `NAME` for the `SortBy` input parameter\.